sblanck/smagexp/README.md

 ```
 .cond file is a text file, containing 3 columns, summarizing the conditions of the experiment.
+* 1st column is the ID of the sample
+* 2nd column is the condition of the sample
+* 3rd column is a description of

 #### Data from affymetrix .CEL files